Do financial regulators act in the public's interest? A Bayesian latent class estimation framework for assessing regulatory responses to banking crises: Introduction

-Theoretical studies of regulator and bank behavior develop decision rules that resolve the trade-off between the two objectives in a manner that maximizes the value of output generated by the banking sector, and thereby provide a benchmark for evaluating such agencies.
-Broadly, these studies recommend state-dependent decision rules that vary in response to economic and industry-wide conditions that accompanied bank failures (see for example \cite{cordella2003bank,acharya2007cash,deyoung2013theory} and the references therein).
-For instance, theoretical models recommend that regulators adopt distinct decision rules for handling banks that failed in the midst of economic distress, and those that failed in normal economic conditions.
-However, data on bank resolutions do not contain details on the extent to which bank-specific and broader economic conditions were considered in each decision.
-Furthermore, even though distress in the economy and in the banking industry are observable through measures such as unemployment rate, and growth in output, it is not immediately clear (1) what threshold regulators may have used to distinguish between periods of distress and normalcy, and (2) what aspects of a failed bank's overall health ultimately inform the regulator's resolution decision.
+Theoretical studies provide a benchmark for evaluating regulators by deriving decision rules that resolve the trade-off between the two objectives in a manner that preserves public interest.
+Broadly, these studies recommend using distinct decision rules in response to different economic and industry-wide conditions that accompanied bank failures (see for example \cite{cordella2003bank,acharya2007cash,deyoung2013theory} and the references therein).
+For instance, \cite{cordella2003bank} recommend that regulators adopt a forbearing rule that allows for the bailout of banks that failed in the midst of economic distress, and a more stringent rule that typically involves the liquidation of banks that failed in normal economic conditions. {Other theoretical studies similarly consider two disparate states in which bank failures occur, and derive decision rules for each of the two states.} However, assessing regulators based on the extent to which they conformed to these theoretical recommendations is not straightforward.
+Although we can measure economic distress through observable indicators like the unemployment rate, and growth in output, the threshold regulators may have used to distinguish between regions of high and low distress is unobserved. {Consider two banks in our sample that failed in 1988, one bank in Kansas and another in Kentucky, where unemployment rates were 5\% and 8.5\% respectively.
+It is not apparent from the data and historical records, whether regulators considered unemployment in Kansas and Kentucky to be high enough to classify both states as regions of high distress, whether they deemed only Kentucky, or neither state to be undergoing economic distress.
+Thereby, regulators' evaluation of economic conditions and assignment of banks into potentially distinct or common rules, which is a criterion for evaluating whether they acted in the public interest, is unobserved.}